andrehasoon/andrehasoon/README.md

 <h1 align="center">Hi there 👋, I'm André</h1>

-<h3 align="left">Recent graduate in Computing and Software Systems from the University of Melbourne, with expertise in coding languages, cloud technologies, and project management.
+Recent graduate in Computing and Software Systems from the University of Melbourne, with expertise in coding languages, cloud technologies, and project management.
 Proven skills in critical thinking, attention to detail, risk assessment, and customer service, gained through part-time lifeguarding with CPR and First Aid certifications.
-Eager to contribute to your company's success and make a meaningful impact in my career.</h3>
+Eager to contribute to your company's success and make a meaningful impact in my career.

 <br>